 Synopsis: Are your applications causing server failure?
-Prevent crashes by virtualizing your applications and/or by using containers.
+Prevent crashes by virtualizing your applications and/or

 There are a number of reasons why applications can cause your server to fail.
 One common reason an application fails in a XenApp environment is that when the application is installed, unbeknownst to the administrator, a shared library (DLL) that another application is relying on is overwritten.
 Less often, the application runs rampant in shared memory trampling other application's memory space.
 Creating a virtualization bubble around these application environments will resolve these conflicts.